 - Body Bar Soap – Soap can dry skin out, so manufacturers add in a little extra oil to condition skin while cleansing it.
-This is the idea behind Ivory soap’s “one-quarter moisturizing cream in every bar” campaign.
+This is the idea behind Dove soap’s “one-quarter moisturizing cream in every bar” campaign.

 - Laundry Soap – While extra oil is great for skin, it can cause buildup over time when used to wash clothes.
 That’s why most laundry detergent recipes suggest using soaps that are specifically made for laundry care and don’t contain extra oil.
 Two of the most popular are Fels Naptha and Zote bar soap, however both contain ingredients that I prefer not to use.

 With that in mind, here are my top bar soap options in order from good to best.

 Dr. Bronner’s Castile Soap (Good) – Made with clean ingredients, this soap is widely available and works well for many.
 Depending on the type of water you have it **may** cause buildup over time, but then again it may not.
 I use it on occasion when I don’t have my best option on hand, and it’s worked well for me.

 Kirk’s Castile Soap (Better) – This bar is made from coconut oil, which has got serious cleaning power when made into soap.
 It does have a little extra moisturizing oomph because it’s intended for skin, but it’s worked beautifully for me as a laundry bar.

 Pure Coconut Oil Soap (Best) – This three-ingredient homemade soap is my favorite because it doesn’t contain lots of added oil for moisturizing purposes.
 It’s easy to make and has excellent cleaning power.